Snaacky/thewiki/docs/getting-started/anime.md

 Torrenting requires the use of a torrent client, such as [qBittorrent](https://www.qbittorrent.org/download).
 Shows are shared in the form of .torrent files or magnet links, which can be found on trackers such as [Nyaa](https://nyaa.si).
 These are used by your torrent client to know what to download. *Download speeds are dependent on the number of seeds available and connection quality.*

 !!!warning
-Downloading anime torrents may be illegal depending on where you live. *To avoid receiving a copyright infringement notice from your ISP, you may want to consider using a [VPN](/getting-started/torrenting#vpn) or [seedbox](/guides/torrenting#what-is-a-seedbox).*
+Downloading anime torrents may be illegal depending on where you live. *To avoid receiving a copyright infringement notice from your ISP, you may want to consider using a [VPN](/getting-started/torrenting/#vpn) or [seedbox](/getting-started/torrenting/#seedbox).*
 !!!

 Additionally, you may choose to automatically fetch and download shows using RSS or Sonarr. *Check out the [RSS Tutorial](/tutorials/rss) on how to set up RSS with your torrent client.*

-*See the [Torrenting Guide](/guides/torrenting) for more information.*
+*See the [torrenting guide](/getting-started/torrenting) for more information.*

 ## Playback